Bin-Chi/Link-LR-PPD-and-Domestic-EPCs/README.md

 | Terraced    | 2,075,690      | 1,955,057    | 94.19%     |

 (2) Overall match rate at local authority level
-70% of local authorities in England and Wales have an annual match rate over 90% for every year from 2011 to 2019, while 98% have a match rate over 80% for every year.
-Detials seen the article.
+70% of local authorities in England and Wales have an annual match rate over 90% for every year from 2011 to 2019, while 98% have a match rate over 80% for every year (for detials seen the article).

 ## 4. Data cleaning